T0nd0Tara/data-viewer.nvim/README.md

     width = 0.8, -- Less than 1 means ratio to screen width, valid when float = true height = 0.8, -- Less than 1 means ratio to screen height, valid when float = true zindex = 50, -- Valid when float = true
-  },
-  keymap = {
+    relative = true, -- If to open the window relative to the current buffer, valid when float = true }, keymap = {
     quit = "q",